Not-A-Creative/lamellae/README.md

 ### Controls

-- ENC2: Play Speed
-- ENC3: Clockwise to play
 - KEY2: Start/Stop automatic playing
 - KEY3: Regenerate the pattern
+- ENC2: Play Speed
+- ENC3: Turn Clockwise to play

 Other functions controllable from the params menu: